Have a question we haven’t answered below? Please send it to email@example.com and we’ll get back to you as soon as we can!

 3. Who runs Faces of Loss, Faces of Hope?

-Faces of Loss, Faces of Hope is a collaborative effort, run by a team of “babyloss” moms, as well as friends and supporters of those who have lost a child.
-Kristin Cook is the Founder and Director of Faces; you can meet our other team members here.
+Faces of Loss, Faces of Hope is a collaborative effort, run by a team of “babyloss” moms.
+Kristin Cook is the Founder of Faces.

 4. How can I donate to Faces of Loss?